Smartfanat/RabinCryptoSystem/README.md

 RabinCryptoSystem
 =================
-Implementation of Rabin crypto system in C++ .
+Implementation of the Rabin cryptosystem in C++ .